An ongoing project.

 Ouroboros is a series of self-portraits exploring the cyclical nature of identity and transformation.
 Inspired by the ancient symbol of a snake consuming its own tail, the project reflects on the ways our past, present, and future selves continuously feed into one another, shaping who we become.

-The series begins with a self-portrait in which I am “consuming” my passport photo taken seven years ago — a time when I lived in another country and worked a corporate job.
+The series begins with a self-portrait in which I am “consuming” my passport photo taken seven years ago, when I lived in another country and worked a corporate job.
 Today, as a photographer, I embody the process of shedding and reinventing the self.
 This image sets the tone for the entire series, introducing themes of continuity, renewal, and the inescapable loop of personal evolution.